MurphyPone/murphypone.github.io/src/content/ml-4.md

 \end{aligned}
 $$

 where $X_t$ can be any scalar independent of $b$.
-Here, the graident sums to zero over all the actions:
+Here, the gradient sums to zero over all the actions:

 $\sum_b \frac{\partial \pi_t(b)}{\partial H_t(a)} = 0$